h00s/goseismic/README.md

 [![Travis CI Build Status](https://travis-ci.com/h00s/goseismic.svg?branch=master)](https://travis-ci.com/github/h00s/goseismic)

-goseismic is library for receiving (near) realtime notifications about earthquakes using websockets from [Seismicportal](https://www.seismicportal.eu/realtime.html).
+goseismic is library for receiving (near) realtime notifications about earthquakes using websockets from [SeismicPortal](https://www.seismicportal.eu/realtime.html).
-JSON message is received, parsed to `goseismic.Event` and sent to channel when an event is inserted or updated.
+Using goseismic, received JSON message is parsed to `goseismic.Event` and sent to channel when an event is inserted or updated.
 Depending on the event, you can use bots, push notification etc. to further process the information.

 ## Installation

-go get -u github.com/h00s/goseismic
+`go get -u github.com/h00s/goseismic`

 ## Usage